softprops/serverless-lando/README.md

 `make dependencies` will make sure npm dependencies are installed locally, this only needs run once.
 The first time you run `make deploy` it will pull down and compile the base set of rustlang dependencies and your application.
-Unless the dependencies change afterwards, this should only happen once, resulting in an our of the box rabbit deployment cycle.
+Unless the dependencies change afterwards, this should only happen once, resulting in an out of the box rapid deployment cycle.

 ## 🛵 continuous integration and deployment